Policy Changes: Should HR Be Polite or Strict When Communicating New Rules?

 sundar_mpm

 Communication is meant for bridging the gap, and its primary function is to unite various ends together.
-If communications are threatening, hampering, creating fear, showing bossism, terrorizing the receiver, displeasing others, applying improper and impertinent words, and furthermore, if the image of the organization is totally ruined, scattered, and invites further hardships.
+If communications are threatening, hampering, creating fear, showing bossism, terrorizing the receiver, displeasing others, applying improper and impertinent words, and furthermore, if the image of the organization is totally ruined, scattered, and invites further hardships, it can be detrimental.
 Never communicate harshly, even in acute circumstances.
-Soft and pleasing communications would settle down many perennial problems.
-HR personnel are primarily responsible for it.
+Soft and pleasing communications can settle down many perennial problems.
+HR personnel are primarily responsible for this.

 intelli222